Koha-Community/kohadocs/source/circulation.rst

 for fulfilling a given hold request.

-It's behavior is controlled by the system preferences :ref:`StaticHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>` and :ref:`RandomizeHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>`.
+It's behavior is controlled by the system preferences :ref:`StaticHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>`, :ref:`RandomizeHoldsQueueWeight <staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label>` and
+:ref:`UseTransportCostMatrix <usetransportcostmatrix-label>.

 If you do not want all of your libraries to participate in the on-shelf holds fulfillment process, you should list the libraries that \*do\*